Teen Driver Challenge

 - Human Factors

 - Night Driving

 - Skid Control

 Information & Experience

 The Teen Driver Challenge is an effective program providing information and first hand experience.
 If confronted with an emergency situation students who complete this course will have the knowledge and skills to react accordingly and reduce the chance of becoming a statistic.

-> The Teen is required to have a valid Florida Operators License and drive a car they will be using a majority of the time.
-(The Sheriff’s Office will not provide cars for this program.)
+The Teen is required to have a valid Florida Operators License, or a Learner's Permit for the last six months, and drive a car they will be using a majority of the time.
+(The Sheriff's Office will not provide cars for this program.)

 For further information please call the Sheriff's Office or contact the School Resource Officer at your child's high school.